 Qualcomm has been talking about 5G for a number of years and developing working 5G hardware.
 With 2019 being the year of 5G, you can expect Qualcomm to saturate the news with 5G information, from hardware to devices.

 Samsung has confirmed that the Galaxy S10 will be announced on 20 February, so we'll have the Galaxy S10 models just before Mobile World Congress.
 However, Samsung might use MWC to show off the Galaxy F/X - its folding phone - and there's rumour of the Galaxy Watch Active, a new smartwatch.
 Currently there will be no Samsung press conference at MWC, so this might all happen before.

 Sony Xperia 10 and others

-Sony launches lots of phones and MWC is likely to see the launch of the XZ4.
+Sony launches lots of phones and MWC is likely to see the launch of the Xperia XZ4.
 The company launched the Xperia XZ2 in 2018, but then launched the XZ3 in August.
 Early rumours are already suggesting that we'll see a new Xperia device launched in Barcelona with three cameras on the back and a 21:9 aspect display - and a shift in naming, with the Xperia XA3 said to launch as the Xperia 10.
 You can expect an announcement on 25 February, with a press conference scheduled for 8:30am CET.

 Xiaomi at MWC 2019

 Xiaomi isn't new to MWC, but it has been increasingly raising its profile outside of the homeland China - and 2019 is set to be the biggest year year.
 Exactly what we might see announced at MWC we can't yet say, but it could be a the Mi Mix 3 5G.
 Xiaomi has confirmed that it's hosting a press event on 24 February, and that could bring the Mi Mix 3 5G - but it has also been confirmed that the Mi 9 flagship will be unveiled.